 Embrace the Rainbow

-Why stick with the traditional—and slightly archaic—blue and pink color schemes when you can enjoy the entire rainbow?
+Why stick with the traditional blue or pink color schemes when you can enjoy the entire rainbow?
 For this toddler's room, designer Liz Caan embraced her bold streak by peppering the room with unexpected shades of orange and lime green.
 It's youthful without feeling ubiquitous.

 Shine With a Statement Chandelier